josephmontes/VAA/README.md

    - There's a notable jump in VAA and pitch height after the 2021 season

 #### But are all 4-Seam Fastballs thrown at -4.5° (or greater) the same?
-   - Following the trend in the table above showing 4-Seam Fastball pitch height increasing, I investigated how wOBA changes as VAA and pitch height change
+   - Following the trend in the table above showing 4-Seam Fastballs being thrown closer to the top of the zone, I investigated how wOBA changes as VAA and pitch location change
    - The midpoint wOBA value is set at .305 to represent the average wOBA on 4-Seam Fastballs with -4.5° VAA (shown in table above)
    - Minimum 100 pitch frequency

 ![Screenshot 2023-09-05 165702](https://github.com/josephmontes/VAA/assets/125607783/bb108dac-bc73-4f47-9399-82613ec9608c)

-- This graph shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or greater
+- The blue colored dots being between -5 & 5.5 shows that the 5 inches below and 5.5 inches above the top of the strikezone is the most effective location for 4-Seam Fastballs with -4.5° VAA or greater

-#### This table shows the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (0)
+#### The following table supports this by showing the wOBA value for -4.5° VAA 4-Seam Fastballs inside of that -5 to 5.5 inch zone (1) vs. -4.5° VAA 4-Seam Fastballs outside of that zone (0)

 ![Screenshot 2023-09-05 170211](https://github.com/josephmontes/VAA/assets/125607783/3a8e5bdc-e03b-4a7a-92e6-a13b4787ba7a)

 - The 65 point difference in wOBA really highlights how all -4.5° 4-Seam Fastballs are **not** the same, and it emphasizes the importance of getting it in the top parts of the zone

+### CONCLUSIONS
+- 4-Seam Fastballs are being thrown less in general but 4-Seam Fastballs with a -4.5° VAA or flatter are being thrown more
+- Many offensive statistics support the fact that this flatter type of 4-Seam Fastball is considerably more favorable for pitchers
+  - More specifically, when it is thrown anywhere within about 5 inches of the top of the batter's strikezone
+- Due to the evidence supporting the pitch's effectiveness, this trend is likely not going to go away until batters show an increased ability to counter it in future seasons

 # 2. PITCHERS

 #### So who is throwing this pitch?
 - Below is the list of pitcher seasons where they threw this 'optimal' 4-Seam Fastball at least 30% of the time that they threw a 4-Seam Fastball
    - This group of pitcher seasons is divided into 2 lists: the ones who threw it effectively, followed by the ones who threw it ineffectively
-   - For a pitcher, effective is defined as below the average 4-Seam Fastball wOBA: 0.350
+   - Effective is defined as below the average 4-Seam Fastball wOBA: 0.350
    - At least 600 4-Seam Fastballs thrown to stabilize wOBA
-   - 'Next wOBA' is that pitcher's next season's wOBA
+   - 'Next wOBA' column contains the value representing that pitcher's wOBA against their 4-Seam Fastball in the next season
       - '*' means that the value is from the next season that they threw a qualified amount of 4-Seam Fastballs
       - '**' means that they never threw another qualified amount of 4-Seam Fastballs, so the value is just from the next season
-   - 'Rate' is the rate that the pitcher threw the more effective 4-Seam Fastball at out of all their 4-Seam Fastballs
+   - 'Rate' column contains the value representing the rate that the pitcher threw the more effective 4-Seam Fastball at out of all their 4-Seam Fastballs

 | Season | Player Name     | wOBA  | Next wOBA | Rate |
 |-----------|-----------------|-------|-----------|------|